Use of What-if Scenarios to Help Explain Artificial Intelligence Models for Neonatal Health: Conclusions

 Classification with tabular data is challenging, especially when the output classes are highly imbalanced.
 Our study explored different methods to predict the high risk of adverse labor outcomes and provide CE.
 We connected neonatal risk modeling, tabular data classification, and CE to address this important problem.
 Our work overcomes the challenges of limited and imbalanced data by employing generative models for data balancing and augmentation.
 It highlights the drawbacks of imposing restrictions on the generated data based on separability.
 Our experiments demonstrate that a systematically chosen neural network supported by an unrestricted CTGAN can outperform the models not supported by a CTGAN and those supported by a restricted CTGAN.
 Our method predicts the high risk of adverse labor outcomes with a positive class F1 score of 0.75 and an average F1 score of 0.784.

-In the future, we plan to fine-tune the system for other adverse outcomes such as NICU admission and characteristics of the neonate shortly after birth.
-Moreover, integrating an option to choose from multiple counterfactual generation methods may better assist physicians by providing solutions from various sources.
-Neonatal health risk prediction with ML/AI is an understudied topic and we invite researchers to contribute to this important field.
+Neonatal health risk prediction with ML/AI is an understudied topic, and we invite researchers to contribute to this important field.